 - One adapted room within every year group for children with a hearing impairment

-- Extra-curricular activities are accessible for children with SEN.
+- Extra-curricular activities are accessible for children with SEND.

 What special equipment, resources does the school allocate to match children’s special educational needs?

-The SEN budget is allocated each financial year.
+The SEND budget is allocated each financial year.
 The money is used to provide additional support and resources depending on the needs of the children.
 This additional support may be provided as a result of an identified area of need for a group of children or an individual.

-- Specific I pad Apps for individual pupils/needs
+- Specific Ipad Apps for individual pupils/needs

 - Black Sheep Speech and Language resources

-- ELSA resources
+- Pastoral resources